patriciogonzalezvivo/glslViewer/README.md

 ### Pre-Define Uniforms

-Shaders are cross compatible with the webGL shaders from [ShaderToy](http://www.shadertoy.com) for that the following uniforms are pre-define
+Shaders are cross compatible with the webGL shaders from [ShaderToy](http://www.shadertoy.com) for that the following uniforms are pre-define and can be add to the shader with the ```-u``` argument

 * ```iGlobalTime``` (```float```) or ```u_time``` (```float```): shader playback time (in seconds)